awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 ## Sample walkthrough: Start an Amazon RDS instance from a Systems Manager Automation runbook<a name="automation-aws-apis-calling-sample"></a>

-This sample walkthrough shows you how to create and run a Systems Manager Automation runbook in YAML that uses all three API actions to see if an Amazon Relational Database Service \(Amazon RDS\) database instance is running\.
+This sample walkthrough shows you how to create and run a Systems Manager Automation runbook in YAML that uses all three API operations to see if an Amazon Relational Database Service \(Amazon RDS\) database instance is running\.
 If the DB instance isn't running, the automation starts it\.

-**To invoke an Amazon RDS API action from a runbook**
+**To invoke an Amazon RDS API operation from a runbook**

 1. Open a text editor and paste the following runbook content into the file\.
 Specify an Automation role and the instance ID to check\.
 You will add the mainSteps actions later\.